 Except for a few harmony vocals by wife Linda, every guitar, percussion, keyboard, voice and noise heard on McCartney was made by the 27-year-old artist who announced the breakup of the world's most popular band just a week before his record came out.

 But the solo trip was brief.
 After one co-billed LP with Linda, 1971's Ram, McCartney formed a new band, Wings, that pretty much became his sole musical vehicle for the next decade.
 As the '80s dawned, however, he was ready to go totally solo again.

-Wings wouldn't come to an official end until 1981, but 1979's Back to the Egg ended up the band's final album, a relatively commercial disappointment that was also their most underwhelming record.
+Wings wouldn't come to an official end until 1981, but 1979's Back to the Egg ended up the band's final album, a relatively commercial disappointment.
 It tried to make sense of the New Wave sounds around them but came off lost and confused in the end.

 So McCartney tried again a year later with his second solo album, the appropriately titled McCartney II that arrived in mid-May.
 A month before, he teased the LP with its first single, "Coming Up."